tommatson/CBIR-tools/README.md

-# 🖼️ Imango
+# Image Processing
-Imango is a pure-C image processing library focused on manual/hybrid content-based image recognition.
+This is a pure-C image processing library focused on manual/hybrid content-based image recognition.
 Built entirely from scratch with no external dependencies, it implements core computer vision algorithms with full control and transparency.

-> **Note:** ⚠️ Disclaimer
+> **Note:** Disclaimer
 This is a demonstration project.
 It is not optimized for production use and should not be relied on for performance-critical applications.
-Imango supports only BMP image files, and no other formats will be added.
+This library supports only BMP image files, and no other formats will be added.

-## ✨ Features
+## Features
 ### Canny Edge Detection ###
 Implements the full pipeline: